nbbilgi/project0/Readme.txt

  5. Yoga : About my personal passion.

  I have tried to use all the features which were told to use.
- I did my best to learn the technology
+ I did my best to learn the technology.
+My website sites.google.com/site/nitinbilgibgm

  Thanks